atulkamble/AlibabaCloudAssociateBigData/README.md

 **IoT Platform** is also deployed, which provides secure and stable communication to the edge of your network.
 The low latency of the data transmission provides accurate predictions for parcel delivery times in real-time.

+**Object Storage Service (OSS)**, which is an easyto- use service that enables you to store, backup and archive large amounts of data on the cloud.
+OSS acts as an encrypted central repository from where files can be securely accessed from around the globe and guarantees up to 99.9% availability.

 You can use the [editor on GitHub](https://github.com/atulkamble/AlibabaCloudAssociateBigData/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.